eicorg/docs/eic-epics/ioc-deployment.md

 ```

 - Inside, the `iocs` and `opi` directories, new directories can be created that reflect the tree structure of the users or group. `iocs` is same as `iocBoot`.
 Here we just put each iocBoot instances.
 Both `iocs` and `opi` are hosted on GitHub at `https://github.com/eicorg/iocs` and `https://github.com/eicorg/opi` under the team controls/epics.
 The idea is individual IOC module or apps repository can have template iocBoot and OPI files.
 But all production iocBoot instances and OPI files are under version control from separate mono repositories.

+- If non-NFS deployment is preferred, use the `/epics/iocs` directory.

 - While we are using monorepo for `iocs` (production IOC instances) and OPI directories, all homegrown IOC apps have their own individual repository.
 Thus `modules` is a polyrepo.